Leximiller128/project-1-National-Parks-R-US/README.md

 * The National Park API offers a multitude of options to pull from things to do, weather, and tours.
 A first expansion would be to select a specfic park and pull whatever information the user could desire from that API.

 * A snag in our development came in using Local Storage.
 Currently the app will store the most recent pull from a search as an object into storage but does not do anything with said object.
 A button/page to pull up past search results would be a nice addition as well.

+* A minor annoyance we ran into is that the way the phone numbers are logged in the API means some are formatted in a 123-456-7890 and some have no dashes.
+An improvement in the app could have a uniform style.